cycle/docs/relation/has-one.md

 $t->run();
 ```

-To delete previously associated object simple set the property value to `null`:
+To delete a previously associated object simply set the property value to `null`:

 ```php
 $u->setAddress(null);